sarthakahuja11/Control_Theory5062/README.md

 # Control_Theory5062

-Contains the coursework and MATLAB/simulink scripts for Control_5062 Updated with final coursework and report too
+Contains the coursework and MATLAB/Simulink scripts/models for Control_5062

+Updated with final coursework and report